The Bankrate promise

-Making a late payment can have serious consequences.
-For starters, you could incur late fees up to $35 and a potential interest rate hike.
-If your payment is more than 30 days late, the major credit bureaus — Equifax, Experian and TransUnion —could add a late payment mark to your credit report that could remain there for seven years.
-This can impact your ability to achieve or maintain good credit.
+Late payments can have serious consequences.
+For starters, you could incur late fees up to $35 and a potential interest rate hike from your issuer.
+If your payment is more than 30 days late, you may receive a late payment mark on your credit report with the major credit bureaus — Equifax, Experian and TransUnion — that could remain there for seven years.

 If you often forget your due date, consider creating a reminder on your phone or setting up automatic payments.
-If it’s a lack of funds that is preventing you from making timely payments, you might request a new due date from your card issuer that aligns better with your pay schedule.
+If a lack of funds is preventing you from making timely payments, you might request a new due date from your card issuer that aligns better with your pay schedule.

 2. Paying only the minimum due

 Pay more than the minimum whenever you are able.
 The best practice is to pay your bill in full each month so you’re not carrying a balance.
 Putting as much as you can toward your monthly payment will reduce the balance you’ll carry over to the next month and result in lower interest charges.
-Even if it’s just a small amount over, you’ll be surprised how quickly that little bit extra can add up.
+Even if it’s just a small amount more, you’ll be surprised how quickly that little bit extra can add up.

 3. Taking out cash advances

-And if all that wasn’t enough, you’ll likely be on the hook for a one-time cash advance fee, typically around 3 percent of the cash amount.
+If all that wasn’t enough, you’ll likely be on the hook for a one-time cash advance fee, typically around 3 percent of the cash amount.
 That means if you get a cash advance for $400, you’ll be subject to a $12 fee for the privilege.

 4. Using the wrong credit card

-For example, you probably don’t want to use a rotating bonus category card like the Discover it® Cash Back as your everyday grocery card.
-That’s because you’d only earn the maximum 5 percent cash back for groceries for three months of the year (typically January to March, depending on Discover’s cash back calendar).
+You probably don’t want to use a rotating bonus category card like the Discover it® Cash Back as your everyday grocery card, on the other hand.
+It earns 5 percent cash back after activation on rotating categories each quarter (up to $1,500 in purchases, then 1 percent) and 1 percent for all other purchases.
+You’d only earn the maximum cash back amount on groceries when grocery spending comes into the rotation, for three months of the year (typically January to March, depending on Discover’s cash back calendar).
 The rest of the year, you would only earn 1 percent cash back on grocery spending.

-Just be mindful not to overuse the card just for points or miles, though, and practice good habits with your rewards card.
+Just be mindful not to overuse the card only for points or miles, though, and practice good habits with your rewards card.

-5. Closing older credit card accounts
+5. Closing old credit card accounts

 Closing an older account can have a negative impact by lowering the average age of your accounts.
-Say you’ve had one credit card for six years and another card for two years.
+Put simply, say you’ve had one credit card for six years and another card for two years.
 The average age of your credit history would be four years.
 But if you closed the older card you’d be left with just a single two-year account, effectively dropping the age of your accounts to two years.

 Think twice before closing an older credit card, especially your oldest one.
-Of course, it makes sense to cancel your credit card if it has a high annual fee that isn’t recouped by the card’s rewards, but it’s worth investigating other options, like a product switch or downgrade before shutting the account down altogether.
+Of course, it makes sense to cancel your credit card if it has a high annual fee that isn’t recouped by the card’s rewards, but it’s worth investigating other options, like a product switch or downgrade before shutting the account altogether.

 7. Perpetually transferring debt to new balance transfer cards

 Rather than risk a potentially endless cycle of credit card payments, you might want to consider getting a personal loan instead.
-Credit requirements are often more lenient with personal loans than with credit cards, and the interest rates are typically significantly lower.
+Credit requirements can be more lenient with personal loans than with credit cards, and the interest rates are typically significantly lower.
 Sure, you’ll have to pay interest on an installment loan, but at least your installment loan will have a defined end date, so you’ll know exactly when you’ll be debt-free.

 If you have a new balance transfer card or are considering getting one, Bankrate’s balance transfer calculator can help you determine the amount of time it will take to pay off your debt.

-8. Buying things you can’t afford
+8. Buying more than you can afford

-It is way too easy to shop without making a plan to pay it off before the end of a billing cycle, and precisely how you get into debt.
-But, to avoid taking on unnecessary debt because you went on a shopping spree, create a budget for yourself so you are aware of what you can and cannot afford.
+It is way too easy to shop without making a plan to pay off your balance before the end of a billing cycle.
+It’s also precisely how you get into debt.
+But you can avoid taking on unnecessary debt by creating a budget for yourself; this will help you stay aware of what you can and cannot afford.